kfmauric/getting_cleaning_data_project/README.md

-# Project for the course getting and cleaning data
+# Project for the course Getting and Cleaning Data

 This submission contains the following files: